-Extensively validated against real data, PipeTech is the only commercially available pipeline failure software accounting for all the important phenomena governing the discharge process and capable of handling a full range of multi-component hydrocarbon mixtures without recourse to pseudo-fluid approximations which can result in significant errors.
+failure consequence software accounting for the most important phenomena governing the discharge process, handling an extensive range of multi-component hydrocarbon mixtures without recourse to unrealistic simplistic assumptions.

-Such capability is fundamentally given that the outflow data such as the discharge rate, fluid phase (i.e. liquid, gas or 2-phase flow) and temperature serve as the source term for determining all the consequences associated with pipeline failure, including fire, explosion, atmospheric dispersion, and ultimately the risk to the environment, people and property.
+Such capability is essential, given that the outflow data such as the discharge rate, fluid phase (i.e. liquid, gas or 2-phase flow) and temperature serve as the source term for determining all the consequences associated with pipeline failure, including fire, explosion, atmospheric dispersion, and ultimately the risk to the environment, people and property.

-Awarded the Institution of Chemical Engineers Safety Prize, PipeTech is licenced by major corporations such as British Petroleum, Shell, ExxonMobil and the UK Health and Safety Executive.
+Awarded the Institution of Chemical Engineers Safety and Environment Best Practice Award, PipeTech is licensed by major corporations and legislative organisations such as British Petroleum, Shell, ExxonMobil and the UK Health and Safety Executive.